 Graduate students at Pratt seek opportunities to enhance their scholarly and creative pursuits.
-An example includes the Graduate Student Engagement Fund (GSEF) that supports the professional / scholarly development and advancement of graduate students, providing funds for creative / scholarly projects put forward by groups or individuals that promise to benefit the students who propose the projects and—through events and publications to make this work more broadly available—the larger Pratt community.
+An example includes the Graduate Student Engagement Fund (GSEF) that encourages and supports the professional development and advancement of graduate students through their work on creative/critical projects.
+Projects that are put forward by groups or individuals promise to benefit the students who propose the projects and—through events and publications to make this work more broadly available—the larger Pratt community.

 The Mission of the STEAMplant Initiative is to foster interdisciplinary collaboration between the science, technology, engineering, and mathematics (STEM) fields and “art” as defined by the diverse disciplines pursued at Pratt.
 The STEAMplant Center supports interdisciplinary collaborations between creative practitioners and STEM practitioners through two programs:

 Sirovich Family Student Fellowship Program – Supports graduate and upperclass undergraduate students at Pratt doing STEAM work.